 Tending is highly individualized.
 It requires taking your needs seriously, devoting yourself to what feels good, and gathering the bravery to receive what you ask for.

 Claiming your needs is the deep commitment of treating yourself the way you want to be treated in all of your relationships.

 Tending is the practice of recognizing the value that you offer the world when you are well supported and caring for yourself accordingly.

 Tend was life changing.
 It was an awakening, an emergence, a new beginning.
 I honestly never thought I would ever truly feel love for myself, let alone comfortable in my skin.
 With Mara, the work is not an endless to-do list, or talk with no explanation.
 Mara warmly and kindly guides you through a process of discovery and unearthing that feels as natural as breathing.

 - Sara M.

-Tend is a 9-month circle for women who are ready to have their needs met.
+Tend is a circle for women who are ready to meet their needs.